villares/Resources-for-teaching-programming/README.md

 ### Python on the Landscape of Programming Tools for Design and Architectural Education

-An earlier version of this table was published as: *VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
+*VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
 Presented at the SIGRADI 2017, Concepcíon, Chile.*

+The paper contained an earlier version of the table below.

 #### Extended table of Hosts, Platforms & Languages
 > - Drawing or 3D modeling software that embeds a scripting language on the user interface or allows automation with a very limited number of steps between programming and code execution.